 ) but we can help with appropriate referrals when this is a concern.

-Most commonly, students first meet with a Counseling Center therapist at triage in on-going counseling before being referred for a medication evaluation.
+Most commonly, students first meet with a Counseling Center therapist before being referred for a medication evaluation.
 Beginning fall semester 2009, a first session psychiatric appointment will be scheduled for 60 minutes.
-On-going medication management appointments are typically scheduled as 20-minute sessions (see no-show policy below).
+On-going medication management appointments are typically scheduled as 20-minute sessions (see no-show policy below

-Psychiatry appointments are limited; as such, missed appointments will be billed the same amount as the charge for the scheduled appointment.
-Effective August 25, 2008, all patients failing to cancel a scheduled psychiatric appointment at least 24 hours in advance will be billed for that appointment.
-The charge is $25 for each 20 minute scheduled increment.
+Psychiatry appointments are limited; as such, all patients failing to cancel a scheduled psychiatric appointment at least 24 hours in advance will be charged a $25 no-show fee.

 Attention-Deficit/Hyperactivity Disorder Policy